kawin048/CLOUD_TASK1-APPENGINE/README.md

 # Deployment Web Application on App Engine
-This repository contains the source code for a Nodejs TODO application.
-The application can be deployed  on Google Cloud using a App Engine.
+This repository contains the source code for a Nodejs Todo application.
+The application can be deployed  on Google Cloud using a App Engine.Detailed instructions are provided to guide you through setting up and deploying the application on cloud.

+# Table of Contents
+- [Prerequisites]
+- [Overview]
+- [Installation]
+- [App Deployment to AppEngine]
+- [Access Your Application]
+- [Result]

 # Prerequisites
 - A Google Cloud Account
 - A GCP project with billing enabled.
 - Ensure necessary permissions on Google cloud for deployment.

 # Overview
-1. Git clone the source code from github
+1. clone the source code repo from github
 2. Test the app locally.
 3. create app yaml.
-5. Use Appengine service for deployment of this web app.
+4. Use Appengine service for deployment of this web app.
-7. Access the app with url created by App engine.
+5. Access the app with url created by App engine.

-# Usage
+# Installation
 1.clone the repository from GitHub
 ```bash
 https://github.com/kawin048/CLOUD_TASK1-APPENGINE.git